peter-borgstedt/astu/readme.md

-# ASTA a.k.a.
+# ASTU a.k.a.
 AWS security token utility
 A tool to help developers easily work with temporary security tokens between different accounts in AWS.

 ## Prerequisites